Lifailon/psinfluxdb/README.md

 # psinflux

 **PowerShell module for interaction to InfluxDB v1 (using REST API)** \
 By default GET requests give line-by output.
-This module for output in object format. \
+This module for creat and output in **object format**. \
 Version 0.1: only GET requests.

 ## Examples: